-The Agency was created on July 1, 2001 to promote the economic welfare and prosperity of the City's inhabitants.
-The Agency is governed by a seven-member board of directors that include the City's mayor and council members and is reported as a blended component unit in the City's financial statements as a special revenue fund.
+The Agency was created on May 18, 2021 to promote the economic welfare and prosperity of the City's inhabitants.
+The Agency is governed by a seven-member board of directors that include the City's mayor and council members and is reported as a blended component unit in the City's financial statements as a special revenue fund and capital projects fund.